 Focus on your email subscribers’ most commonly used devices/email clients, as those are most critical.
 It is not possible to design for all the iterations but it is critical to make sure the most popular amongst your email list are considered.

-General tips for optimizing your emails for Dark Mode:
+Optimize your emails for Dark Mode

 - Images – Images are never modified for dark mode and will always display as intended.